dstl/Stone-Soup/docs/tutorials/architecture/README.rst

 Architecture
 ------------
-Here are some tutorials which cover use of the stonesoup.architecture package.
+Here are some tutorials which cover use of fusion architectures in  Stone Soup.